fabrisodotps1/M365PSProfile/README.md

 #Uninstall MicrosoftTeams Module using FileMode
 Uninstall-M365Module -Module MicrosoftTeams -FileMode
 ```

-#### Issue

-Currently there seems an Issue with PSResourceGet at uninstalling PowerShell Modules on redirected OneDrive Folders [GitHub Issue](https://github.com/PowerShell/PSResourceGet/issues/1793) (Parent Directory Access is denied)
+>Note: Currently there seems an Issue with PSResourceGet at uninstalling PowerShell Modules on redirected OneDrive Folders [GitHub Issue](https://github.com/PowerShell/PSResourceGet/issues/1793) (Parent Directory Access is denied)

-You can use the -FileMode Parameter to remove the Module

 ![Image](M365PSProfile_07.png)

-2) Uninstall the PSProfile
+#### 2. Uninstall the PSProfile

 >Note that PowerShell 5 and 7 have separate PowerShell Profiles